The Community Visitors Scheme (CVS) addresses the current loneliness and social isolation issue prevalent among older Australians

 Government funds these auspices to recruit volunteer visitors for the program.

-You can contact a CVS auspice through your aged care provider, contacting the Department of Social Services, or contacting the CVS member directly within your State or Territory, or phoning My Aged Care on 1800 200 422 or www.myagedcare.gov.au.
+You can contact a CVS auspice through your aged care provider, by contacting the Department of Health, by contacting the CVS member directly within your State or Territory, or phoning My Aged Care on 1800 200 422.

-Australian Capital Territory, New South Wales and Victoria is covered by the Multiple Sclerosis (MS) organisation, head to their website or call on 03 9845 2800.
+Australian Capital Territory, New South Wales and Victoria is covered by the Multiple Sclerosis (MS) Plus.
+For more information, head to their website or call on 1800 042 138.

 Northern Territory is serviced by AnglicareNT.
-Contact them on their website or call 08 8928 0620.
+Contact the organisation on its website or call 08 8928 0620.

 South Australia has Southern Volunteering (SA) Inc running the CVS program.
-To find out more, head to the Southern Volunteering (SA) website or call them on 08 8326 0020.
+To find out more, head to their website or call on 08 8326 0020.

-Tasmania's CVS network partner is Lifeline Tasmania.
-Visit their website or call 03 6282 1505.
+Tasmania‘s CVS network partner is Community Care Tasmania.
+Visit their website for more information or call 03 6334 0990.

-For any extra information about the CVS, contact the Government Health department email or call 1800 020 103 for the Department of Health switchboard.
+For any extra information about the CVS, contact the Government Health Department by calling 1800 020 103.

 How would the CVS benefit you?
 Tell us in the comments below.